hnqtran/SMKPLOT/README.md

     *   `tkinter` (usually included with Python, but may need separate installation on Linux, e.g., `sudo apt-get install python3-tk`)

 2.  **Dependencies**:

+    You can automatically set up the environment and install dependencies using the provided script:
+    ```bash
+    ./install.sh
+    ```

-    Install the required Python packages:
+    Alternatively, manually install the required Python packages:
     ```bash
     pip install -r requirements.txt
     ```